CSC207-2022F-UofT/course-project-bill-gates/README.md

+**We have already shutdown our database service.
+The database dump script is in the `database` folder.**

 # Bill Gates - Your next Bill Management System

 - This software serves as the project for the course CSC207 at the University of Toronto.